peterthehan/create-discord-bot/README.md

 > A Discord bot's client ID is not the same as the bot's token!

-5. `Click to Reveal Token` to view your bot token.
-You will need this in the next section.
+5. `Click to Reveal Token` to view your bot token, you will need this in the next section.

 > Keep this token and any file containing it **private**!
 If your token ever leaks or you suspect it may have leaked, simply `regenerate` a new token to invalidate your old token.

-## Get Bot
+### Get Bot

-1. `git clone https://github.com/peterthehan/create-discord-bot.git && cd create-discord-bot/ && npm install`
+1. Download the project: `git clone https://github.com/peterthehan/create-discord-bot.git`
+2. Navigate into the project: `cd create-discord-bot/`
+3. Install project dependencies: `npm install`
-2. Rename [example.config.json](https://github.com/peterthehan/create-discord-bot/blob/master/example.config.json) to `config.json`.
+4. Rename [example.token.json](https://github.com/peterthehan/create-discord-bot/blob/master/example.token.json) to `token.json`.
-3. Open the file and add your bot token:
+5. Open the file and add the bot token found in the previous section:

 ```js
 {